VitaeTeam/vitae-update-script/README.md

 # update-script
 This script is used to quickly update nodes on vps servers.

-Example:
-wget https://github.com/VitaeTeam/Vitae/releases/download/github_version_tag/vitae-version_number-linux.tar.gz && tar -xzvf vitae-version_number-linux.tar.gz  && sudo ./update.sh && vitaed -arguments

-Usage if:
-github_version_tag = v4.4.0.3
-version_number = 4.4.0.3
+Prerequisites
+wget

+sudo apt install wget

-wget https://github.com/VitaeTeam/Vitae/releases/download/v4.4.0.3/vitae-4.4.0.3-linux.tar.gz && tar -xzvf vitae-4.4.0.3-linux.tar.gz  && sudo ./update.sh && vitaed -daemon
+Example(installs wget and starts daemon): sudo apt install wget && wget https://raw.githubusercontent.com/VitaeTeam/vitae-update-script/master/vitae-update.sh  && chmod 755 vitae-update.sh && sudo ./vitae-update.sh && vitaed -daemon

-Warning, this script is OCD and likes to clean up after itself in an agressive manner ie. rm -rf /usr/local/bin/backup/ vitae-* is used in the script.
-If you have anything in your directory that you run this script it in it WILL delete anything that begins with the name "vitae-".
+Warning, this script has OCD and likes to clean up after itself in an agressive manner ie. rm -rf /usr/local/bin/backup/ vitae-$ver-x86_64-linux-gnu is used in the script.
+If you have anything in your directory that you run this script in it WILL delete anything that begins with the name "vitae-$ver-x86_64-linux-gnu.tar.gz".